LiorKogan/V1/README.md

 ## Path Patterns

-An alternative to constraints on the entity-types and the relationship-types along a path are constraints on the patterns which assignments to a path are composed of.
-A _path pattern_ is a pattern that has one entity marked as left-terminal and one entity, possibly the same one, marked as right-terminal.
+An alternative to constraints on the entity-types and the relationship-types along a path are constraints on the subgraphs which assignments to a path are composed of.

+A _path pattern_ is a pattern that has one entity marked as _left-terminal_ and one entity, possibly the same one, marked as _right-terminal_.

 A _path-assignment_ is composed of chained subgraphs; each subgraph is assigned to a path pattern.
 There is an overlap between assignments to successive path patterns: